goswinr/Rhino.Scripting/README.md

 `rs.ObjectLayer(guid, string)` to set the layer of one object (fails if layer does not exist), no return value
 `rs.ObjectLayer(guid, string, createLayerIfMissing = true )` to set the layer of one object, and create the layer if it does not exist yet, no return value
 `rs.ObjectLayer(list of guids, string)` to set the layer of several objects (fails if layer does not exist), no return value
-`rs.ObjectLayer(list of guids, string, createLayerIfMissing = true )` to set the layer of several objects, and creat the layer if it does not exist yet , no return value
+`rs.ObjectLayer(list of guids, string, createLayerIfMissing = true )` to set the layer of several objects, and create the layer if it does not exist yet , no return value

 these are implemented with 3 overloads and optional parmeters:
 ```fsharp